sharife/goldenthread-v2/site/content/_index.md

     text: >-
       After a 3 year hiatus, our highly anticipated new play development series is back!
-Presented in a special hybrid format, the readings are free and open to the public, all accessible via digital live-stream with limited in person tickets available to join live at Potrero Stage!
-This year’s line-up includes a very special digital opening event curated by Sahar Assaf,  the first full-read of our three commissioned Resident Artist playwrights' collaborative Triptych, and a play by acclaimed Brooklyn-based actress and writer Leslie Kalarchian.
+Presented in a special hybrid format, the readings are free and open to the public, all are accessible via digital live-stream with some limited in person tickets available to join live at Potrero Stage!
+This year’s line-up includes a very special virtual opening event curated by Sahar Assaf, the first full-read through of the recently commissioned and collaboratively created Triptych play by three of our Resident Artist playwrights, and a play by acclaimed Brooklyn-based actor and writer Leslie Kalarchian.

       ***Find Out More Below!***